Top 10 best 7-seater cars 2022

 The best 7-seater cars carry around large families in comfort, and they needn't break the bank despite their load capacity.
 We have picked out the best on the market.

-Seven-seaters have evolved to take on a far wider range of forms than before, including SUVs.
-Buyers of large cars are flocking to SUVs, as they offer most of the practicality of a people carrier with the style and ruggedness of 4x4s.
-Their growing popularity means you can now get a seven-seat SUV to suit most budgets, whether you’ve got £22,000 or £102,000 to spend.
-The latter will buy you a top-spec Tesla Model X, which can manage 0-62mph in under three seconds in addition to accommodating seven people.
+Seven-seaters have evolved to take on a far wider range of forms than before, including seven-seat SUVs.
+Buyers of large cars are flocking to SUVs, as they offer most of the practicality of a people-carrier with the style and ruggedness of 4x4s.
+Their growing popularity means you can now get an array of seven-seat cars to suit most budgets, whether you’ve got £22,000 or £105,000 to spend.
+The latter will buy you a top-spec Tesla Model X, which can manage 0-62mph in less than three seconds, while the former will get you the budget-focused Dacia Jogger MPV, which can seat seven adults for less than £15,000.
+In addition to accommodating a second and third row of seats, both of these models offer a good compromise between passenger and boot space.

 The expensive Tesla isn't exactly a mainstream choice, though, so our list of the 10 best seven-seaters concentrates on more attainable MPVs and SUVs.
 Some feature seven seats from the outset, while others require you to pay extra to take the seat count beyond five.
-You'll also find that some come with seven seats at the expense of luggage room, while others have acres of boot space behind the third row.
+You'll also find that some come with seven seats at the expense of luggage room, while others have a huge boot located behind the third row.

-Few SUVs are quite as spacious for seven as an MPV can be – that complicated four-wheel-drive system (if fitted) and bulky bodywork eat into space that MPVs reserve for passengers.
-Where the option of a sixth and seventh seat is given, they tend to be best suited to children and only suitable for adults on the odd occasion – although there are exceptions to this rule.
+Few large SUVs are quite as spacious for seven as an MPV can be – that complicated four-wheel-drive system (if fitted) and bulky bodywork eat into space that MPVs reserve for passengers, especially in the middle-row seats.
+Where the option of a sixth and seventh seat is given, they tend to be best suited to children and only have enough room for adults on the odd occasion – although there are exceptions to this rule.

 One thing all seven-seaters share, though, is versatility.
 More important than the sheer amount of interior space on offer is how cleverly it's used.
 Some MPVs and SUVs are full of clever storage compartments and practical features that become indispensable in family life.
 And, in many cases, these virtues come without sacrificing too much in the way of driving pleasure, or pushing the price too high.